allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 we’ll be running them as part of CI.
 We’ll disable UI animations in the application when UI tests are running to speed things up.

-This can be done by setting an environment key, which we will later check at application start.
+This can be done by setting an environment property, which we will later check at application start.
 The best way to do this is to extend `XCUIApplication` class as it has to be done before every test:

 ```swift